-- In King County, we’ve invested in a number of projects to improve the crisis response system and to prevent young people from becoming homeless.
+- In King County, we’ve invested in several projects to improve the crisis response system and to prevent young people from becoming homeless.
 We’ve invested in diversion programs that keep at-risk youth housed, as well as in Host Homes, which provide an alternative housing solution for youth who need short-term assistance.

-- We support legal services for youth and young adults which have been shown to be effective in eliminating systemic barriers to stable housing.
+- We've supported legal services for youth and young adults which have been shown to be effective in eliminating systemic barriers to stable housing.